 If you are looking to troubleshoot why your sourdough bread is raw or causing you trouble, one of the best practices is to try changing one variable at a time.
 One of the most common mistakes is changing too many variables at one time.

 If you like a recipe, stick with it and change one factor- like reducing the amount of water, changing the amount of active starter or type of flour (IE bread flour, wheat flour, white flour/ all purpose flour) in the bread or increasing oven temperature by 25 degrees Fahrenheit.
-This leaves you with a controlled variable rather than multiple changes which makes you guess what factor positively (or negatively) caused the end result.

 Hydration

 During the summer I have to reduce the hydration of my bread because the temperature and humidity of my home change.
 Not only does this impact overall time bread ferments on the counter but it also impacts the speed fermentation occurs thanks to the wild yeast in the air.
-After the bulk fermentation period a bread can rise too high, especially if it sat in a warm place.
-Higher altitudes can also impact bread rise and fermentation speed.

 I found when I reduced the water ratio (hydration level) in my bread, the dough was less tacky and sticky to work with.
 This also made the bread spread across the oven less, resulting in a higher rise in the oven.